 What is a Periaktoi?

-Here is a drawing for our current production of Mame.
+Here is a rough sketch of my periaktoi plans.
 We will be building 6 Periaktoi columns.
-Check back as I am taking pictures of the process.
-03/06/03…

 How do I build a Periaktoi?